sailpoint-oss/developer.sailpoint.com/docs/tools/sdk/powershell/Beta/Models/TemplateDtoDefault.md

  -Footer null `
  -VarFrom $__global.emailFromAddress `
  -ReplyTo $__global.emailFromAddress `
- -Description Daily digest - sent if number of outstanding tasks for task owner &gt; 0
+ -Description Daily digest - sent if number of outstanding tasks for task owner > 0
 ```

 - Convert the resource to JSON